 - A recessed cubby hole on the left side is perfectly sized for a jug of milk, 6-pack of soda or any similar sized items you want to stay put.
-Four chrome tie-down hooks are well-located to keep larger items in place.
+Four chrome tie-down hooks are well located to keep larger items in place.

-- A sub-floor storage area is perfect for camera bags, briefcases, laptops or anything you want concealed.
+- A sub-floor storage area is perfect for camera bags, briefcases, laptops or anything you want to keep concealed.
 The storage lid stays open at almost any angle for loading and unloading convenience or can fold flat against the floor to add the sub-floor space to the main storage area.